varun17398/FTlabs/README.md

 The words are sorted based on the given requirement.
 As I haven't implemented the search bar with UI so everytime you want to get the results for a partial or complete word you need to change the input string in the URL and hit it again and the result takes less than a second which is pretty fast.

-In order to run this in your local system all you need to do is go inside the root folder after cloning and then run the command - ```python manage.py runserver``` and then hit the above mentioned URL for the results and evaluation.
+In order to run this in your local system all you need to do is go inside the root folder i.e, ```ftlabs/mysite/``` after cloning and then run the command - ```python manage.py runserver``` and then hit the above mentioned URL for the results and evaluation.